#lifelessons, #naturelover, Innerwork

 When you know better,

-I don’t let my emotions get to me like they used to.
-I have learned to give people the benefit of the doubt and see the good in others as often as possible.
+It took time to learned to give people the benefit of the doubt and see the good in others as often as possible.
 Even the ones that don’t seem so ‘good’ I remind myself we do not know what others are dealing with in their lives, be kind.

 I choose to think that people who challenge us often just need more love and patience.
 Then there are days when life sends a character to cross your path that makes you think maybe you were wrong.
 Are all people truly good at heart?
 Are they really doing the best that they can in the time and space that they are given?

-I will not lie and say I have never done anything wrong or done something that hurt others.
+I admit being the one doing what may have hurt others.
 I have.
 I am human.
 I am not proud of those moments and choose to learn from those mistakes and the feelings of disappointment in myself.
 When this happens, I vow to do better next time.
 I think most people do the same.

 Like Maya Angelou say’s “When you know better, you do better.”